 It’s very important never to ridicule the person, make them feel guilty, or try to reason with them.
-Their pain and distress must be heard, so the only way to soothe some of their pain and get them to accept help is to reflect their feelings back to them so they feel understood.
-It’s also important to tell them that you understand their distress and that today, at this moment in time, they see suicide as the only solution to their problems.
-Then you should tell them firmly that they need help, and encourage them to get it.
-At this point you need to make sure that they immediately speak with an counsellor.
-You can tell them to call a counsellor while they are with you; or, if you need to be even more direct, you can make the call yourself, ask to speak to a counsellor, and pass them the telephone.
-If, despite your encouragement, your co-worker does not make the call or refuses help, or if they tell you they are going to attempt suicide soon and resists your attempts to get them help, you should immediately contact either your Employee Family Assistance Program or a counsellor to get expert advice.
+Their pain and distress must be heard, so the only way to soothe some of the pain and despair is to get them to accept help while acknowledging their feelings so they feel understood and heard.
+It’s also important to indicate that you understand their distress and that today, at this moment in time, they see suicide as the only solution to their problems.
+Then you should tell them firmly that they need help, and encourage them to seek it.
+At this point, you need to make sure that they immediately speak with an employee and family assistance program representative or counsellor.
+Suggest calling the employee and family assistance program while they are with you; or, if you need to be even more direct, make the call yourself, ask to speak to a counsellor, and pass them the telephone.
+If, despite your encouragement, your co-worker does not make the call or refuses help, or if they tell you they are going to attempt suicide soon and resists your offer of help, you should immediately contact the employee and family assistance program and seek expert advice.

 If you notice signs of emotional distress

 It may be that you suspect a co-worker is suicidal because they are clearly not themselves.
 The most common signs of emotional distress are when a co-worker:

 - Withdraws, or conversely, is much more sociable than usual.